Tameshiwari (Breaking) Tournament Rules

 The rules of Tameshiwari (Breaking) competition for all tournaments, matches, and competitions shall be as stated herein.

 These rules have been developed by Goju Karate and are always located here: (https://GOJUKARATE.COM/tameshiwari-rules).
 The First Version of these rules was published on August 3, 2012.
 They have been in constant use since October 2014.
-This version was published on October 25, 2022.
+This version was published on October 29, 2024.
 This version replaces all other versions.
+It is designated Version 2024-10D.

 NOTE: A PDF version of these rules is available for download at the end of this page.